Sanjai-Shaarugesh/Advanced-Weather-Companion/README.md

 ### Reporting Issues
 - Check existing issues
-- Provide detailed description
+- Provide a detailed description
 - Include GNOME Shell version
 - Attach screenshots if possible

 ### Development
-1. Fork repository
+1. Fork the repository
-2. Create feature branch
+2. Create a feature branch
 3. Commit changes
-4. Push and create Pull Request
+4. Push and create a Pull Request

 ## Uses
 This extension is using `ipapi.co` and `open-meteo.com` services